BricL/CC3.SpriteEffect/README(e).md

 ### Practical Approach

-* 流光貼圖
+* Flow-Light

-    * 利用 SmoothStep function 產生流光貼圖，再與 Sprite 顏色相加。
+    * Use the SmoothStep function to generate the flow-light texture, then add it to the sprite color.

         ```GLSL
         float c = smoothstep(_lightWidth, _lightWidth - _soft, abs(uv.x + _offset));